maxbiostat/third_year_talk/transcript.md

 - I must acknowledge the help of three very smart gentlemen.

 [slide 2] "Motivation"
 - OK.
-So why are we interested in trees -- or phylogenies, I'll use both terms interchangeably -- to being with?
+So why are we interested in trees -- or phylogenies, I'll use both terms interchangeably -- to begin with?
 - Well, there are plenty of reasons, but I'll stick to the ones relevant to the work done in my group;
 - In our group we are interested in the evolution of emerging human viral pathogens, in particular, fast evolving RNA viruses that have been sampled through time;
 - These questions are addressed by the field of Phylodynamics;